v-sec0/ccna-mdnotes/L2/VLANs.md

 In some scenarios, such as virtualization, you may need to trunk VLANS down to the host.

 `switchport mode trunk` is used to set an interface to trunk.

+Native VLAN is required to be set for all untagged traffic travelling over a trunk port.
+- In order for a trunk port to work, **both sides need to have the same native VLAN.**
+- Typically, this would be set to the default VLAN 1, but there are known security-issues with using this VLAN so **it's recommended to be set to an unused VLAN.**
+- `switchport trunk native vlan <vlan>` is used to set the native VLAN.

+Trunk ports allow the ability to limit allowed VLANs over the port. **This increases security and increases performance by saving bandwidth.**
+- `switchport trunk allow vlans <vlan(s)>` is used to set allowed VLANs
 ### 802.1q & ISL
 ---
 802.1q or dot1Q is a standard developed by the IEEE for frame tagging.